 You should take care to ensure that plagiarism does not occur inadvertently.
 It is normal in academic reports to quote other people's work, but you must clearly indicate that this is what you are doing, and identify the source.
 Direct citation from another source of material should always be indicated by quotation marks or by indenting the quoted text and the source of the material referenced as indicated above.
 If material is paraphrased the source should still be clearly stated.
 Tables, diagrams, etc. copied from elsewhere must also be clearly identified, with reference to the source.

-Information on the avoidance of plagiarism is provided by the University on its web, at the following URL:
+Information on the avoidance of plagiarism is provided by the University at the following URL: https://intranet.cardiff.ac.uk/students/your-study/exams-and-assessment/sitting-your-exam/cheating-and-unfair-practice/plagiarism

-$\underline{http://www.cardiff.ac.uk/insrv/education} and \underline{training/guides/index.html} \ .$